Canon PowerShot G5 X Mark II Review:

 I had to occasionally shoot the kids in the streets, dancing and playing in the rain, dust, mud, and other adverse conditions.

-So I’d like to protect my camera because I can’t afford to have it damaged; it’s like a bay to me.
+So I’d like to protect my camera because I can’t afford to damage it like a bay.

-Weather sealing for my camera could have alleviated my concern about the longevity of my camera, allowing me to spend and film longer in the rain.
+Weather sealing for my camera could have alleviated my concern about its longevity, allowing me to spend and film longer in the rain.

 My Canon G5 X MII has a 24-120 mm F1.8-2.8 5x zoom lens.